andylolu2/cuda-mnist/README.md

 > I applied a few optimisations to both implementations.
 > 1. I preloaded all data into memory in order to minimise the host-device data transfer overhead.
 > 2. I allowed the PyTorch implementation to have a few warm-up steps before timing, to allow the JIT compiler to compile the graph.

+My implementation is also not perfect!
+For example, I didn't use vectorized loads for my element-wise kernels (e.g., `relu`).
+I expect this to give a pretty substantial speedup too.

 ## Loss curve sanity check